How Are Bridges Built?

-Constant pumping removes the water from inside.
+Constant pumping removes the water from the inside.
 The area is completely dried out, and after that, the foundation is created.

 Bringing everything together:

-Following the construction of the foundation, the support piers are throw in the yard or cast in place.
+Following the construction of the foundation, the support piers are thrown in the yard or cast in place.

 Sometimes, the sections are supported by huge suspension cables.
 Since they’re drawn into place, they’re stitched together.

 Although these are the most common methods of constructing a bridge, there are different methods as well, which can be followed to build the bridges.